sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Source-stage rpm automation for fonts packages
+Short desc    : Source-stage rpm automation for fonts packages
 URL          : https://docs.fedoraproject.org/en-US/packaging-guidelines/FontsPolicy/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This package provides SRPM-stage rpm automation to simplify the creation of
+Descript     : This package provides SRPM-stage rpm automation to simplify the creation of
              : fonts packages.
              :
              : It limits itself to the automation subset required to create fonts SRPM